-B. Submission Dates and Times
+Submission Dates and Times

-Complete CP applications must be submitted online via the CAH Grants Application Portal by 10:00 PM EST on Monday, August 21, 2023.
+Complete CP applications shall be submitted online via the CAH Grant Application Portal 1 by 10:00 PM EST on Tuesday, June 17, 2025.
 CAH does not accept mailed, emailed or hand-delivered copies of grant applications or required attachments.
 Technical issues or failure to receive a confirmation email should be immediately brought to the attention of the CAH staff listed in Section VII below.
 Incomplete, incorrect, or late applications are deemed ineligible for review and funding.

 CAH accepts reasonable accommodation requests from applicants with disabilities.
-To request a reasonable accommodation for application submission, contact Travis Marcus, Grant Management Specialist at travis.marcus@dc.gov and await request approval.
-Reasonable accommodation requests must be made no later than seven calendar days before the CP application deadline.
+To request a reasonable accommodation for application submission, contact Jenna Kriegel, Access Coordinator at CAHaccessibility@dc.gov and await request approval.
+Reasonable accommodation requests shall be made no later than seven calendar days before the CP application deadline.

-C. Funding Restrictions
+Funding Restrictions

-As a District of Columbia agency, CAH must ensure that all award funds are expended in a fiscally responsible manner; all awarded funds are subject to audit and Performance Monitoring.
+As a District of Columbia agency, CAH shall ensure that all award funds are expended in a fiscally responsible manner; all awarded funds are subject to audit and Performance Monitoring.
 Allowable costs are those that the District government and CAH have determined as valid expenditures.
-Grantees will be responsible for demonstrating expenses in Interim and/or Final Reports.
+Grantees shall be responsible for demonstrating expenses in Interim and/or Final Reports.
 Grantees with questions regarding allowable costs may contact the CP grant program manager.

-D. Nonprofit Fair Compensation Act of 2020
+Nonprofit Fair Compensation Act of 2020

-When making grant awards or contracts to non-profit organizations, the DC Government will honor an unexpired federal Negotiated Indirect Cost Rate Agreement (NICRA) or a similar rate negotiated with another DC Government agency in the last 2 years.
+When making grant awards or contracts to non-profit organizations, the DC Government shall honor an unexpired federal Negotiated Indirect Cost Rate Agreement (NICRA) or a similar rate negotiated with another DC Government agency in the last 2 years.
 If grantee organizations do not have a negotiated indirect cost rate, those grantees may assign 10% of all direct costs in their awards to indirect costs.
 Alternatively, grantees may elect to negotiate a new indirect cost rate with the DC government or seek out an independent DC Certified Public Accountant to calculate an indirect cost rate using the Office of Management and Budget guidelines.
 Applicants may include these indirect costs in their budget calculations and identify the basis for the calculation in supporting materials

-E. Other Submission Requirements
+Other Submission Requirements